Laotian

 - Cultural Innovations

-- Significant innovations include traditional weaving techniques and the development of distinct Laotian musical instruments.
+- Laotian cultural innovations include traditional weaving techniques, unique musical instruments like the khene, and the development of Lao cuisine.

 - Literary Works